 Central pain syndrome occurs as a result of damage to the CNS, which may occur as a result of various circumstances.
 This may include trauma from a car accident or other incident, limb amputation, tumor, stroke, epilepsy, multiple sclerosis, Parkinson’s disease, Graves or Addison’s disease, or rheumatoid arthritis.

-The symptoms often present shortly after the incident or initiation of causative disease, or may be delayed for several years prior to symptoms occurring, particularly for damage caused by stroke.
+Symptoms often present shortly after the incident or initiation of causative disease or may be delayed for several years prior to the symptoms occurring, particularly for damage caused by stroke.

 The pain associated with central pain syndrome may be general or localized to a certain region of the body.
 It can vary greatly between patients, as the characteristics of the pain is closely linked to the cause of the disease and the extent of nerve damage.

-It is usually a moderate to severe pain that is constantly present, although may be aggravated by touch, movement, emotions and extreme temperature changes.
-Patients often describe the pain as burning, although it can vary and is sometimes referred a sensation of pins and needles or a pressing, aching, sharp or bursting pain.
+It is usually a moderate to severe pain that is constantly present, although the pain may be aggravated by touch, movement, emotions, and extreme temperature changes.
+Patients often describe the pain as burning, although it can vary and is sometimes referred a sensation of pins and needles or a pressing, aching, sharp, and/or bursting pain.
 It is common for a loss of sensation to occur in the affected areas, particularly in the distal parts of the body, such as the feet and hands.

-Simple analgesic medications, such as paracetamol, ibuprofen or aspirin, are often able to provide some degree of effective pain relief.
-However, they are not usually able to relieve the pain completely and other medications are also recommended.
-For example, stronger pain medications such as opioid medications can be used in some instances.
+Simple analgesic medications, such as paracetamol, ibuprofen, or aspirin, are often able to provide some degree of effective pain relief.
+However, these therapeutic agents are not usually able to relieve the pain completely; therefore, other medications are also recommended.
+For example, stronger pain medications such as opioids can be used in some instances.

-There is currently research being done to investigate the efficacy of different treatments for central pain syndrome and the possibility to reverse the causative damage to the nervous system.
+Several different clinical studies are currently investigating the efficacy of different treatments for central pain syndrome and the possibility to reverse the causative damage to the nervous system.
 Breakthroughs in this area would be a significant step forward in the management of the syndrome.